whl-usc/wang_lab/README.md

 Can have one region-of-interest (ROI) or many smaller ones (_e_._g_., ROI1 (%)).
 When voltage is applied to the chip, data is captured for all of the ROI at the same time.

 Analysis is as follows:

-* Take the mean of all the ROI at their respective timepoints.
+1. Take the mean of all the ROI at their respective timepoints.

+> pandas: dataframe (written to a new .csv) containing only the data entry number, mean_ROI, and Vec (V).

-* Plot a scatterplot of time _vs._ ROI mean.
+2. Plot a lineplot of time _vs._ ROI mean.
-* Plot a scatterplot of time _vs._ Vec (V).
+3. Plot a lineplot of time _vs._ Vec (V).

+> seaborn: lineplots as described above.
+Note that the graph values for time _vs._ Vec (V) are sensitive to the low and high voltage values.

-* Determine the start/end points of the application of voltage.
+4. Determine the start/end points of the application of voltage.

+> The start and end points of voltage application are determined based on the trend of a mathematical average.
+>

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->